 Course Title Credit Hours

 MUED 601 Research in Music Education 3

 MUED 603 History and Philosophy of Music Education 3

-MUED 604 Educational Measurement 3

 MUED 605 Curriculum and Assessment in Music Education 3

+MUED 620 Contemporary Issues in Music Education 3

 CONR 698 Research/Teaching Project 4+

+MUCO 563 Advanced Choral Conducting 2

 or

-CONR 699 Thesis

-Conducting Elective I

-Applied Music, Accompanying, Conducting or

-Pedagogy Electives 3

-MUTC 501 Form and Analysis 2

-or

-MUTC 520 Graduate Theory Seminar 1
+MUCO 564 Advanced Instrumental Conducting

+Shenandoah Conservatory • 157

+MUPP 603 The Musician Teacher 3

+Music Theory Elective 2

 Music Literature Elective 2

-Music Literature or Theory Elective 2
+Music Theory or Literature Elective 2

-Music, Music Education or Education electives 4
+MUCC Music Education Workshops 3

-(workshop and ensemble electives limited to four credit s)

 Comprehensive Examination Pass/Fail

 Total 30

-+After initial registration in CONR 698 or CONR 699, the student must remain continuously registered for that course for at least one credit each fall and spring semester until the requirement is fulfilled.
++After initial registration in CONR 698, the student must remain continuously registered for that course for at least one credit each fall and spring semester until the requirement is fulfilled.
 Summer registration is optional.
 Registration and billing are automatic until the requirement is fulfilled or the student submits a written statement of withdrawal from the curriculum.
 Extra CONR culminating research credits may not be used as elective credits.